-It is also helpful to understand how a PEG works, and the similarities and differences they have to working with a venture capitalist.
-They often acquire small business as part of a larger transaction.
-There are a couple of ways to interact with a PEG and make your business appealing to them.
-Here are some facts to be aware of.
+It is also helpful to understand how a PEG works.
+A venture capitalist.
+They often acquire small businesses as part of a larger transaction.

 What a Private Equity Group Does